 Prayer PointsView Garre in all countries.

 * Ask the Lord to call people who are willing to go to Somalia to share Christ with the Garre.

 * Pray that God will give African Christians the burden and opportunity to minister to the Garre.

 * Ask God to raise up prayer teams who will begin breaking up the soil through worship and intercession.

-* Pray that strong local churches will be raised up among the Garre.
+* Pray that strong local fellowships of believers will be raised up among the Garre.